kernzerfall/reddit-place-script-2022-rwth/README.md

       // password of account 1
       "password": "password",
-      // which pixel of the image to draw first "start_coords": [0, 0]
+      // which pixel of the image to draw first
+      // Hint: at the time of writing, this should be 1333,753.
+Leaving it at 0,0 still
+      // works but causes the main loop to get really slow during some heavy calculations "start_coords": [0, 0]
     },
     // username of account 2